rapind/sinatra-angular-sprockets-seed/README.md

 ```

 ### LiveReload via Guard
 There's a guard task included that you can run in a seperate or background shell which will auto-reload your browser whenver you change a file.
+You'll need to install a LiveReload browser extension.
+I.e. https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en
 ```
 guard
 ```